 Verizon 5G Home Internet plans

 |Plan||Max speeds||Monthly price||Equipment fee||Data cap||Contract||Price guarantee|

 5G accounts for those high-speed range limitations by mixing slower mid- and low-band signals that travel farther for better coverage.
 On those frequencies, you can expect your 5G speeds to dip down to around 300Mbps on midband or down to double-digit LTE levels on low-band.
 That's why your 5G mileage will vary as far as speeds are concerned -- it all comes down to the location of your home.

-No data caps, contracts or hidden fees
+Verizon 5G Home Internet has no data caps, contracts or hidden fees

-Additionally, there are no service contracts or early termination fees and no data caps to contend with.
+Additionally, there are no service contracts or early termination fees and no data caps.
 That means you can use your connection as much as you like without fear of incurring overage charges for using too much data.
 On top of that, Verizon 5G Home Internet doesn't come with a promo rate, so your bill won't arbitrarily jump up after the first year.

 I mentioned T-Mobile and Starry -- those are the two other providers currently offering 5G home internet plans.is the notable absence here.
 The company has its own 5G network and it currently offers fixed wireless home internet service too, but that service doesn't make use of 5G, at least not yet.

-As for T-Mobile and Starry, they offer appealingly straightforward terms just like Verizon does, but the prices and speeds are different.
-T-Mobile's plan, which uses a mix of 5G and 4G LTE signals, is slower than Verizon but a bit less expensive -- you'll spend $50 per month for home internet speeds ranging from 25-110Mbps download and 6-23Mbps upload.
+T-Mobile and Starry offer appealingly straightforward terms just as Verizon does, but the prices and speeds are different.
+For example, consider.
+T-Mobile uses a mix of 5G and 4G LTE signals and is slower than Verizon but a bit less expensive than the 5G Home Plus option.
+You'll spend $50 per month for home internet speeds ranging from 25-110Mbps download and 6-23Mbps upload.

 Verizon could potentially offer the best value if your average speeds are high enough, but it's difficult to say for sure with such a wide range of possibilities.
 With Starry, $50 per month for speeds of 200Mbps comes out to about 25 cents per Mbps.
 With T-Mobile, your average cost per Mbps would sit at about 45 cents, but that's assuming that you're routinely hitting those max speeds of 110Mbps.
-As for Verizon, the company says that customers should expect downloads to come in at around 300Mbps typically, so if that's your average, then you're paying about 23 cents per Mbps each month.
-If you have a strong connection and average download speeds closer to, say, 500Mbps, that cost per Mbps falls to just 14 cents, but if the connection is weak and your average sits at around 100Mbps, the number shoots up to 70 cents.
+As for Verizon, the company says that customers should typically expect downloads to come in at around 300Mbps, so if that's your average, you're paying about 23 cents per Mbps each month.
+If you have a strong connection and average download speeds are closer to 500Mbps, that cost per Mbps falls to just 14 cents, but if the connection is weak and your average sits at around 100Mbps, the number shoots up to 70 cents.
 Like I said, your mileage may vary.

-On paper, there's really not much to criticize here.
+On paper, there's not much to criticize here.
 Verizon 5G Home Internet offers some genuinely outstanding terms, and the download speeds could potentially match what you'd expect to see from cable or fiber.
 And don't forget that Verizon is consistently ranked as a top ISP for customer satisfaction by organizations like the American Customer Satisfaction Index and J.D.
 Power.
-I wish the uploads were faster than 50Mbps, especially given that Starry promises uploads as high as 200Mbps -- but that might also be an indicator that there's room for Verizon to improve over time and as the 5G network expands.
+I wish the uploads were faster than 50Mbps, especially given that Starry promises uploads as high as 200Mbps -- but that might also be an indicator that there's room for Verizon to improve over time and as its 5G network expands.